 Listed below are ongoing entrepreneurship courses offered through the Smith School of Business.
 Check Testudo for current semester offerings and a full course descriptions.

 BMGT 468R - Fearless Founders: New Venture Practicum

 This three-credit course is for undergraduate or graduate students committed to an idea after validation, whether through Dingman Jumpstart or elsewhere.
 Students experiment with business models, revenue streams and go-to-market strategies.
 By the end of Hatch, some startups are securing their first customers and generating revenue, while others are working on a beta or pilot.
 In the final class, students pitch for seed funding to move their business forward.
 The course is taught by Dingman’s Executive Director, Elana Fine.
 If you are interested in registering for the Spring 2018 class, please fill out our interest form.

-Click here to learn more about Hatch and the other stages of our Fearless Founders Accelerator.
+Click here to learn more about New Venture Practicum and the other stages of our Fearless Founders program.

 BMGT 369D - Ladies First Founders

 Ladies First Founders is the Dingman Center’s class for female entrepreneurs at the University of Maryland.
 Taught by Sara Herald, our Ladies First champion, this one-credit course is open to undergraduate women working on businesses.
 The inaugural cohort and future cohorts will learn about entrepreneurship, grow their own business ideas, and support each other’s entrepreneurial journeys.
 Offered for the first time in Spring 2018, the course is a blend of skill-building workshops and networking events.
 Topics include the how to’s of networking and mentorship, finding balance as a founder/student/human, startup pitching and body language, funding and how to get it, and more.